An Adaptive and Stability-Promoting Layerwise Training Approach for Sparse Deep Neural Network Architecture: Numerical Experiments

-In order to further decrease the testing loss, we resort to Algorithm \ref{Sequential}.
-The inputs for Algorithm \ref{Sequential} are given in Appendix \ref{inputs}.
 The adaptation results and performance comparison with other methods (the baseline and the approach from \cite{hettinger2017forward}) are summarized in Figure \ref{summary_boston}.
-Baseline network represents a fully-connected deep neural network with the same depth and width as that of the layerwise training Algorithm \ref{AlgoGreedyLayerwiseResNet}.
-From Figure \ref{summary_boston}, it is clear that our proposed approach outperformed the baseline network by a good margin.
-The number of trained parameters in each step of Algorithm \ref{Sequential} and from other methods is provided as a Table in Figure \ref{summary_boston}.
+From Figure \ref{summary_boston}, it is clear that our proposed approach outperformed all the other methods by a good margin.
+The number of trained parameters in each step of \cref{Sequential} and from other methods is provided as a Table in Figure \ref{summary_boston}.
 As can be seen, the proposed two-stage approach is the most accurate (by a large margin) with the least number of network parameters.
-Note that using Algorithm \ref{Sequential} on top of the baseline network did not provide much improvement since baseline network lacks the $\epsilon-\delta$ stability (necessary condition) required for robustness.
+Further, a random architecture search based on the approach in \cite{li2020random} produced a best test loss of $9.28$ which was also considerably higher than our approach.
+It is noteworthy that using \cref{Sequential} on top of the baseline network trained with early stopping criteria (shown in Figure \ref{summary_boston}) did not provide much improvements on the result since the baseline network lacks the $\delta-$ stability imposed by the manifold regularization.
+Similar conclusion is observed when applying \cref{Sequential} on top of forward-thinking approach \cite{hettinger2017forward} (see Table \ref{summary_boston}).